 Thai name: งูสายรุงลายขวาง (Ngu Sai-rung Lai Kwan)

 Description: To 68cm long.
 A short, thick snake.
 Head is short and rounded.
 Body is grayish-brown to dark brown with black blotches in a line down the sides and smaller blotches along the top.
 Underbelly is pale.

-Similar Species: Chanard’s Mud Snake has a light yellow line and row of small dark spots on the sides rather than larger dark blotches, 2nd pair of chin shields longer than the first, and 21 scale rows at the neck.
+Similar Species: Chanard’s Mud Snake has a pale line below a row of small dark spots rather than larger dark blotches, 2nd pair of chin shields longer than the first, and 21 scale rows at the neck.

 Bocourt’s Water Snake is much larger and has narrow yellow banding on black/brown background coloration.

 Habitat: Found in floodplains, freshwater swamps and shallow marshes, including artificial wetlands and rice paddies.

 Danger to humans: Is an aggressive rear-fanged species and will bite when threatened but is not dangerous to humans.

-Interesting facts: References to Jagor’s Water Snake vary widely on its current distribution.
-Some sources state that it is only found in a single location in the Central Plain, others state that it is found broadly in the Central Plain and Southeastern Basin, including Bangkok, and still others state that it is a wide-ranging species that can be found in most of Thailand and beyond.
+Interesting facts: References to the current distribution of Jagor’s Water Snake vary widely.
+Some sources state that it is only found in a single location in Thailand’s Central Plain, others state that it is found broadly in the Central Plain and Southeastern Basin, and still others state that it is a wide-ranging species that can be found in most of Thailand and beyond.
 Why the discrepancy?
 It’s likely due to taxonomic confusion.
 New species are discovered every year in Thailand, and often what was previously thought to a be a single species turns out to be 2, 3, or even 10 or more different species.
 At the same time, different species discovered in different areas sometimes turn out to have been the same species all along.
 As these things get sorted out, different references will update their records at different times (or sometimes even refuse to accept the same explanation), and thus such discrepancies arise.